On view: June 5 – June 30 | Open Hours: Ongoing (Gallery is closed but visible FROM OUTSIDE.)

-To continue our mission to inspire and enliven the community through the arts we present LOOKOUT, a new exhibition series in the front window of the Joshua Tree Art Gallery.
-Artists Marcia Geiger, Ben Allanoff and Anna Stump kick off the series showcasing a rotating lineup of figurative and abstract paintings.
+To continue our mission to inspire and enliven the community through the arts we present LOOKOUT, an exhibition series in the front window of the Joshua Tree Art Gallery.
+Artists Rose Cefalu, Sharon Davis and Philippe Jestin continue the series showcasing a rotating lineup of bold and colorful paintings and camera-less photography.
 Featured artists will change monthly and the window display will change weekly as long as our galleries remain closed.

 We aim to catch the eye of passersby and shift their current outlook to one of inspiration and intrigue.
 Stay positive, stay safe and continue to make and appreciate art.